runlikeforrestgump/emacs/README.md

 If your init file has any problems, then start Emacs with the <code>--debug-init</code> option.
 Also, check the <code>*Messages*</code> buffer: <code>C-h e</code> (<code>M-x view-echo-area-messages</code>).

 If your init files are completely broken, then start Emacs with <code>--quick</code> (<code>-Q</code>); this is similar to doing <code>--no-init-file --no-site-file --no-splash</code> (<code>-q --no-site-file --no-splash</code>).

+If you made changes to your init file while you're already in an Emacs session, then you can switch to the init file's buffer and type <code>M-x eval-buffer</code> to evaluate the whole file, or you can highlight the changes that you made and then type <code>M-x eval-region</code>.
+Whether you edited the init file inside or outside of Emacs, you can type <code>M-x load-file</code> rather than evaluating a buffer or region.

 ## Easy Customisation